creativewave/webpack-parts/README.md

 | filename   | String | `'render.js'` |
 | publicPath | String | `'/'`         |

-`serverRender()` bundles a JavaScript entry into a single chunk with all CSS and multimedia files excluded.
+`serverRender()` bundles a JavaScript entry into a single chunk excluding all CSS and multimedia files.

 This entry file should be located in a `server` directory at the root of your project.
 It's mostly meant to render the HTML of a JavaScript application on the server, before executing (hydrating) it client side.